 Customer Support Specialist Salary

-The median salary for Customer Support Specialists in the United States is $42K per year, and compared to other cities, San Francisco offers the biggest paychecks at around $51K on average.
-Customer Support Specialists will also find cushy salaries in Seattle (+28 percent), New York (+19 percent), Boston (+8 percent), and Denver (+2 percent).
+The average salary for Customer Support Specialists in the United States is $42K per year, and pay runs especially high in San Francisco, where the average is $52K.
+Customer Support Specialists will also find cushy salaries in Boston (+31 percent), Seattle (+27 percent), New York (+15 percent), and Portland (+10 percent).

 |Bonus||$500 - $6,077|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |$27,230 - $57,463|

 |Hourly Rate||$11.52 - $22.60|

 |Overtime||$17.64 - $35.31|

 |Total Pay (||$27,230 - $57,463|